basho/basho_docs/source/languages/en/riak/upgrade-v20.md

 Information on upgrading Riak Search to 2.0 can be found in our [[Search upgrade guide|Upgrading Search from 1.x to 2.x]].

+## Migrating From Shortnames

+Although undocumented, versions of Riak prior to 2.0 did not prevent the use of the Erlang VM's `-sname` configuration parameter.
+As of 2.0 this is no longer permitted.
+Permitted in 2.0 are `nodename` in `riak.conf` and `-name` in `vm.args`.
+If you are upgrading from a previous version of Riak to 2.0 and are using `-sname` in your `vm.args`, the below steps are required to migrate away from `-sname`.

+1. Upgrade to Riak 1.4.12.
+2. Back up the ring directory on each node, typically located in `/var/lib/riak/ring`.
+3. Stop all nodes in your cluster.
+4. Run `riak-admin reip <old nodename> <new nodename>` on each node in your cluster, for each node in your cluster.
+For example, in a 5 node cluster this will be run 25 total times, 5 times on each node.
+The `<old nodename>` is the current shortname, and the `<new nodename>` is the new fully qualified hostname.
+5. Change `riak.conf`, or `vm.args`, to use the new fully qualified hostname on each node.
+6. Start each node in your cluster.